DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 ### [Seb/Nick] Large amount of features cloging up in staging (Impossible to migrate to production)

+Implementing new features fully sometimes took longer than a week.
+Due to the development workflow described earlier the staging environment was used as a development/testing environment.
+This resulted in features gate keeped by ohter not fully implemented features.

+Some of the new features required changing the other features, such as the migration from docker compose to docker stack required a full rewrite of the docker compose scripts.

+This made it impossible to migrate the changes to production and delayed the release of the full implementation of the logging and monitoring.

 ## Operation
 Keep the system running